 Why low carb can help you lose weight – the evidence

-It’s written by Franziska Spritzler, RD, with editing and fact-checking by Dr. Andreas Eenfeldt, MD, and it was published on July 26, 2019.
-The guide was medically reviewed by Dr. Bret Scher, MD, on July 25, 2019.
+It’s written by Franziska Spritzler, RD, with editing and fact-checking by Dr. Andreas Eenfeldt, MD, with the latest major update on July 16, 2020.
+The guide was medically reviewed by Dr. Bret Scher, MD, on July 16, 2020.

 The guide contains scientific references.
 You can find these in the notes throughout the text, and click the links to read the peer-reviewed scientific papers.
 When appropriate we include a grading of the strength of the evidence, with a link to our policy on this.
 Our evidence-based guides are updated at least once per year to reflect and reference the latest science on the topic.